Richardaeld/Fat_Racoon_Kitchen/README.md

     There is python validation in place that will not allow a blank entry to be added to the accompying array.
 However this invalid status could potientially be annoying to users.
     + If an invalid image type is submitted python will return you to the edit page and undo all previously changed/added material.
 Which could be annoying to users.
     *Could not find a effective way to prevent users from submitting invalid file types using JS*
++ Improving pagination function:
+    + The original pagination function has an imbedded inner function and is a technical inefficient design.
+    + This could be fixed by moving the inner function however:
+        + All the dummy data had been removed from the database (by the time this error had been discovered) and thus this newly reconstructed pagination function could not be appropriately tested.
+        + Although technically inefficient this imbedded function is only used in pagination and isn't required anywhere else.

 # Deployment
 ## Setup structure on GitPod for developers